dngurqnfrk/FirstRepo/README.md

 # FP-Growth for CSE304 Assignment #1

 ## Building
-In cmd, plz enter this sentences in project file.
+If you want to run this code in terminal, enter this sentences in project file.

 ```
 mkdir out